chandanrao88/tensor_bkg_sub/README.md

 where U and V are orthogonal matrices, and Σ is a diagonal matrix of singular values.

-In our tensor-based approach, we extend these concepts to third-order tensors using two different tensor product definitions.
+In our tensor-based approach, these concepts can extend to third-order tensors using two different tensor product definitions.

 ### Tensor Representation

-We represent a video sequence as a third-order tensor where:
+A video sequence as is represeted as a third-order tensor where:
 * First two dimensions correspond to spatial coordinates (height × width)
 * Third dimension corresponds to time (frames)
-* For color videos, we process each channel separately
+* For color videos, processed each channel separately

 ### T-product Based Tensor SVD